swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-evaluation/chapter-14-reproduce-the-ml-experiment-with-dvc.md

 - [x] Steps used to create the model are documented and can be re-executed
 - [ ] Changes to model are not easily visualized

-You will address the remaining items in the next chapters of this part for improved efficiency and collaboration.
-Continue the guide to learn how.
+Continue to the next chapters to address the remaining items.

 ## Sources